SafeTrans: LLM-assisted Transpilation from C to Rust: SafeTrans Overview

-In this section we present the design of SafeTrans, our framework for automating the translation of C code into Rust, and the methodology we use to evaluate the fidelity of the translated code.
-The overall translation process comprises four main steps, as illustrated in \figref{fig:pipeline}: transpilation, compilation, repair, and validation.
-The original C program is first transpiled into Rust using a large language model (LLM).
+In this section, we present SafeTrans, our framework for automating C-to-Rust translation, along with the methodology used to evaluate translation fidelity.
+The overall translation process comprises four main steps, as illustrated in Figure~\ref{fig:pipeline}: transpilation, compilation, repair, and validation.
+The original C program is first transpiled into Rust using an LLM.
 The resulting Rust program is then compiled, and if compilation fails, an iterative repair process is initiated to fix the errors using both generic and guided prompts.
 After successful compilation, the program is executed and validated against the original C program's test cases.
-In case of runtime or validation errors, another phase of iterative repair is initiated.
+In case of runtime or validation errors, another iterative repair cycle is initiated.